 I have lived my life with plenty…and sometimes with nothing.
 When my husband did not receive a pay check for 15 months we were not stressed.
 We had the cash.
 We paid all of our essentials from our emergency fund.

-So, how much money should be in your emergency fund?
+So, how big should your emergency fund be?

 First, lets start with what I consider an emergency: